 You can also check out

-for some top software marketing tips on developing your marketing plan.
+this article for some top software marketing tips on developing your marketing plan.